sinclairzx81/typebox/design/website/docs/type/overview.md

 ## Overview

-TypeBox types are JSON Schema fragments that compose into more complex types.
+TypeBox types are JSON Schema fragments that can compose into more complex types.
 The library offers a set of types used to construct JSON Schema compliant schematics as well as a set of extended types used to model constructs native to the JavaScript language.
 The schematics produced by TypeBox can be passed directly to any JSON Schema compliant validator.

 ## Example